 - Try something new: Don’t get stuck in a rut.
 Break out by opening your mind to something new and different.
 You don’t have to go surfing, or skiing, but maybe try a new cuisine.
 Consider picking up a new hobby or skill.
 Finding a new creative outlet can help you get to know yourself better.

-- Start a piggy bank for a cause: Instead of tossing your loose change in the cupholder of your car, or by the washing machine as you clean out your pockets, consider starting a piggy bank.
+- Raise money for a cause: Instead of tossing your loose change in the cupholder of your car, or by the washing machine as you clean out your pockets, consider starting a piggy bank.
 Then, at the end of the month, or year, you donate the money to a cause you believe in.

 Kindness Can Help Heal

-As we enter into a second year of this pandemic, remember “we are all in this together.”
-February is the perfect time to to show love to your friends, family, patients, strangers and most importantly, yourself.
+February is the perfect time to show love to your friends, family, patients, strangers, and most importantly, yourself.
 Others won’t forget your kindness and neither will you.
-Remember, kindness is contagious too, so wash your hands and spread kindness.
+Remember, kindness is contagious too, so wash your hands and spread kindness!